August 22, 2021

 Beth Wynstra teaches courses in American Drama, Acting, Modernism, and Rhetoric.
 She holds a Ph.D. in Theater Studies from the University of California at Santa Barbara and a certificate in Directing from the Yale School of Drama.
 Beth is working on a book manuscript tentatively titled I Only Act a Part You’ve Created: Eugene O’Neill’s Wife Characters, A Reconsideration, which investigates the agency, persuasive tactics, and status of wife characters in the plays of Eugene O’Neill.
 She has written extensively on the life and plays of Eugene O’Neill and serves on the board of the Eugene O’Neill International Society.
 Beth regularly directs plays and musicals at Babson and is the Founding Artistic Director of The Empty Space Theater.

 This will be Beth’s first trip to the Flint Hills.
 She can’t wait.
-She and Mary plan to arrive on the second weekend of the Crossroads exhibit (March 20-21, 2021) to gather stories and audition actors.
+She and Mary plan to introduce “Theatre at the Ruin” to the community on August 22, collect stories August 22-24, meet with local theatre professionals, and lay the groundwork for writing the script.
 Put it on your calendar and spread the word.
 More information to come.
 Beth is adept at working with students who have no prior acting experience.
 All are welcome!

 Enjoy this: https://www.facebook.com/BabsonArts/videos/416112192283069/